-Let $\HH_k$ denote the class of graphs $G$ such that (i) $G$ has maximum degree $k$, (ii) $G$ has minimum degree $k-1$, (iii) $G_\Delta$ is a disjoint union of cycles, and (iv) every vertex of $G$ has a $\Delta$-neighbor.
+Let $\HH_k$ denote the class of connected graphs $G$ such that (i) $G$ has maximum degree $k$, (ii) $G$ has minimum degree $k-1$, (iii) $G_\Delta$ is a disjoint union of cycles, and (iv) every vertex of $G$ has a $\Delta$-neighbor.
 Note that $\HH_k\subseteq \G_k$.
-To prove our main result, we use a lemma of Hilton and Zhao~\cite{HZ92}, which follows from Vizing's Adjacency Lemma.
+To prove our main result, we use a lemma of Hilton and Zhao~\cite{HZ92}, implied by VAL.
 To keep this paper self-contained, we include a proof.

 \begin{lem} If $G\in \G_k$ with $k\ge3$ and $\chi'(G)>k$, then $G\in \HH_k$ and $G$ is critical. \end{lem} \begin{proof} Let $G$ satisfy the hypotheses and let $H$ be a $k$-critical subgraph of $G$.
 Suppose $H$ has a $(k-2)^-$-vertex $v$.
 By VAL, $v$ has a $k$-neighbor $w$.
 Now $w$ has at least $k+1-d(v)\ge k+1-(k-2)=3$ neighbors of degree $k$, a contradiction, since $H\in \G_k$.
 Thus, $H$ has no $(k-2)^-$-vertex.